 The minimum charge for any day student withdrawing from school is \$10.00 regardless of whether the student has attended classes or not.
 Minimum charge for withdrawing from Evening School is \$5.00.
-After the fifth week, refunds are not made for dropping individual courses, but only for complete withdrawal.

 The charge for meals is based on the elapsed portion of the month in which a student withdraws.
 The day of withdrawal is counted as one full day.